Artemis-xyz/pydefillama/README.md

 While we are open to all contributions, we would like to keep this project focused on data science workflows, which is why functions often return a pandas dataframe.
 If you would like to use this API for other purposes, please consider forking this repo.

+## Maintainers

+To push to PyPi, follow the following steps:

+- Update version in `setup.py`
+- Push to main branch
+- Run `./updatepip.sh`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.